Privacy‑First A/B Testing After Cookies Sunset

 Optimizing Assets for Cookie-Free Tests

 One of the most effective ways to maintain speed during experiments is to optimize images for the web.
 Compressing media without losing quality significantly reduces load time.
-In parallel, implementing lazy loading techniques prevents unnecessary resource downloads on initial page load, improving perceived performance.
+In parallel, implementing lazy-loading techniques prevents unnecessary resource downloads during initial page load, improving perceived performance.

 Server-side test dashboard using user actions and speed KPIs without cookies